Shayankr/Video-Face-Recognition/README.md

 ## Features

-- Face detection and tracking: The project utilizes advanced computer vision techniques to detect and track faces in videos.
+- <b>Face detection and tracking:</b> The project utilizes advanced computer vision techniques to detect and track faces in videos.
-- Face recognition: It employs deep learning models to recognize and match faces against a database of known identities.
+- <b>Face recognition:</b> It employs deep learning models to recognize and match faces against a database of known identities.
-- Real-time processing: The system is optimized for real-time video processing, ensuring efficient and responsive face recognition.
+- <b>Real-time processing:</b> The system is optimized for real-time video processing, ensuring efficient and responsive face recognition.
-- Configurable parameters: Various parameters can be adjusted, such as confidence thresholds, frame rate, and face recognition models.
+- <b>Configurable parameters:</b> Various parameters can be adjusted, such as confidence thresholds, frame rate, and face recognition models.
-- Easy-to-use API: Provides a simple API for integrating the face recognition functionality into your own applications.
+- <b>Easy-to-use API:</b> Provides a simple API for integrating the face recognition functionality into your own applications.

 ## Installation